AmalDjibo/AmalDjibo/README.md

 ### Hi, I'm Amal. 👋

-## I am a aspring teen web developer
+## I am an aspring teen web developer

 Here are some ideas to get you started: